dongra02/sei-project-1/README.md

 ## Process
 The first step was planning the basic layout of the page.
 A quick wire-frame to determine a rough plan for how many sections/divs the game would require.
 Given this takes place on a single grid, the advance layout planning was quick and had to modified as additional features came to mind.

-Once a basic HTML layout was determined, I moved to planning the basic beginning functionality.
+Once a basic HTML layout was determined, I moved to planning the basic functionality.
 This was done in handwritten psuedo code and tested in chunks.
-I decided to start by just creating one 'difficulty' to get all functionality working, and then add in ability to change the size and number of 'poos' after I had functioning version.
-The first functions to create were:
+I decided to start by just creating one 'difficulty' to get all functionality working, and then add in ability to change the grid size and number of 'poos' after I had functioning version.
+The primary functions to create were:

+* Landing form and difficulty select
-* Creation of the Grid
+* Creation of the grid
-* Planting of the 'Poos'
+* Planting of the 'poos'
-* Creation of the Bag Counter
+* Creation of the bag counter
-* Creation of the Timer
+* Creation of the timer
+* Check cell & neighbors for 'poos'
+* Place bag
+* Win/Lose check
+* Game End & Reset

-When planning the above functionality, I needed to decide how I would indicate a cell contained a 'poo', as this is central to entire functionality of the game.
+When planning the above functionality, I needed to decide how I would indicate a cell contained a 'poo', as this is central to the entire functionality of the game.
 The program had to be able to check for the existence of a 'poo' within a given cell, as well as count the number of them in neghboring cells.
-I opted to use a class to indicate a given grid cell contained a poo.
-As the process of planting the grid required and created an array containing the locations, this might not exactly be the DRYest method, however, in my opinion it made the functions discussed next more semantic.
+I opted to use an HTML class to indicate a given grid cell contained a poo.
+As my process of planting the grid required gernerating an array containing the locations, I acknowledge this may not be completely DRY.
+I will likely go back to refactor to use a check for the presence in the array vs the presence of a class.
+The way it has been done initially, in my opinion, allowed for a little more readable code.

 Once the basic layout was complete, I needed to plan for and create the Event Listeners that would make the game playable for a user.
 Though a shortlist of 4, they are supported by 20+ functions to account for the appropriate response (or lack of response) when the user clicks on a cell, selects a difficulty, resets or restarts the game, uses the Bag feature and of course to check for a losing click or a successfully completed game.